THIS IS MY STORY

 AND NOW IT’S TIME FOR A PROPER INTRODUCTION :)

 Heyo!
 My name is Mahevash (pronounced ‘Maa-hey-vash’) and I run this mental health and lifestyle blog.
 Stick around and I promise to keep this space real and taboo-ey.
-Case in point: I am an openly divorced Indian woman who has clinical depression, generalized anxiety, and Post-Traumatic Stress Disorder.
-Yes, I am in therapy and yes, I am medicated too.
+Case in point: I am an openly divorced Indian woman who is living with double depression, generalized anxiety disorder, and trauma.
+Yes, I am in therapy and yes, I am on medication too.